erenelmaci/claruswayPaths/README.md

 # claruswayPaths

 It is designed with HTML and CSS.
-Hover effects have been implemented.
+Hover effects have been implemented